 The dynamic linking and refreshing happens due to the relations that exist between the data that is backing these pages.
 If the system is not aware of the relation between the data, the pop-up window will not refresh automatically in response to a change in the window it originated from.

 Some pages have multiple views such as the Grid view, Header view, and Details view.
 The Open in new window icon causes the entire page to be opened in the new browser window.
 Therefore, you cannot keep two views of the same page side-by-side using the Open in new window feature.
 However, almost all such pages have a navigation list that you can use to switch between records and achieve a similar experience.

 The Open in new window feature is only available when there is more than one page open in the window.
 Also, the pop-up window automatically closes when there are no more pages open (that is, when the last page in that window is closed).
-Finance and Operations also closes open pages when you navigate to a different area in the application.
+The system also closes open pages when you navigate to a different area in the application.
 Therefore, if you have pop-up windows open and navigate to a different area in the application, the pop-up windows are automatically closed because the pages in those windows were closed by the system.

 The top bar in the pop-up windows displays information about the company the page was opened in and is read-only.
-The pop-up windows also rely on the main Finance and Operations browser window.
+The pop-up windows also rely on the main browser window.
 If the main window is closed or refreshed, all open pop-up windows will become read only.
 This means that you can still view the information in these windows, but you will not be able to interact with it.